Improving Zero-Shot Cross-Lingual Transfer Learning via Robust Training: Experiments

+We consider two cross-lingual text classification datasets: Cross-lingual Paraphrase Adversaries from Word Scrambling (PAWS-X) \cite{Yang19pawsx} and Cross-lingual Natural Language Inference (XNLI) \cite{Conneau18xnli}.
+The goal of PAWS-X is to determine whether two sentences are paraphrases to each other or not.
+XNLI is designed for natural language inference; given a premise and a hypothesis, the classifier predicts the relation of the two sentences from \{\emph{entailment}, \emph{neutral}, \emph{contradiction}\}.

-We conduct experiments to verify that robust training indeed improves the performance of zero-shot cross-lingual transfer.
-We consider two cross-lingual text classification datasets: PAWS-X \cite{Yang19pawsx} and XNLI \cite{Conneau18xnli}.
-For both datasets, we consider English as the source language and treat others as the target languages.
-We use the train, dev, and test split provided by XTREME \cite{Hu20xtreme}.
-Specifically, we use the English dev set to search the best parameters during training and report the results on the test set.
+For both datasets, we consider English as the source language and treat other languages as the target languages.
+We use the train, validation, and test splits provided by XTREME framework \cite{Hu20xtreme}.
+Specifically, we conduct 10 runs of experiments with 10 different random seeds.
+In each run, we train the classifier on the English training set, use the English validation set to search the best parameters, and record the results of the test sets.
+Finally, the averaged results of 10-run experiments are reported.